chang-chih-yao/OCR/README.md

     ```text
     python calibration.py
     ```
-    If you see **success** at the bottom of the terminal, it means the calibration is successful.
+    If you see **calibration PASS !!!!** at the bottom of the terminal, it means the calibration is successful.

 3. Now you can run inference_fast :
     ```text